 Staten Island Arts - Advocacy, grants, and other services for Staten Island arts organizations and artists.

 Service and Support Organizations

-- Broadway Green Alliance – Originally created to help Broadway Theaters, the Broadway Green Alliance has an Off-Broadway chapter for smaller theaters to get greening resources; their Greening Grant can help fund your green initiatives, and the Green Captain program provides resources for any production to step up its green game.
+Broadway Green Alliance – Originally created to help Broadway Theaters, the Broadway Green Alliance has an Off-Broadway chapter for smaller theaters to get greening resources; their Green Captain program provides resources for any production to step up its green game.

-- IndieSpace - New not-for-profit chartered to help arts organizations move into permanent spaces.
+IndieSpace - A not-for-profit chartered to help arts organizations move into permanent spaces.

-- Theater Development Fund – A general service organization for the performing arts, including OffOff@9 (which allows TDF members to see independent theater for $9), accessibility and education programs, the costume collection, and more.
+Theater Development Fund – A general service organization for the performing arts, including their Off-Off Program (which allows TDF members to see independent theater for $11, of which $10 goes to the producers of the show), accessibility and education programs, the costume collection, and more.

-- Mayor’s Office on Film, Theatre, and Broadcasting (“Made in NY”) - Theater production incentives, including tax breaks and discounts for eligible theater companies.
+Mayor’s Office of Media and Entertainment (“Made in NY”) - Theater production incentives, including tax breaks and discounts for eligible theater companies.

-- New York City Department of Citywide Administrative Services – Amongst other things, a city agency which manages city-owned property not being directly administered by other agencies.
+New York City Department of Citywide Administrative Services – Among other things, a city agency which manages city-owned property not being directly administered by other agencies.
 Some information on how to reserve certain spaces is online, but other spaces may be available by speaking to the department.

 New York City Department of Cultural Affairs – A city agency for grants and support for arts organizations.